 One of my day jobs is teaching psychology students how to do data analysis.
-Occasionally I quote famous statisticians, for instance to illustrate ways of thinking about analysis, the subjective nature of modeling data, and other fun things.
+Occasionally I quote famous statisticians, for instance to illustrate ways of thinking about analysis, the subjective nature of modelling data, and other fun things.
 I mention the likes of William Gosset (Guinness and t-tests), George Box (all models are wrong), and Bruno de Finetti (probabilities don’t exist).

 Most—often all—of my students are women.
 Most of my current collection of quotations are from men.
 This is a problem.
-So, I’m currently looking for examples of famous statisticians who are women (broadly interpreted; including data scientists, economists, quantitative social scientists).
+So, I’m currently looking for examples of famous statisticians who are women (statistician broadly interpreted; including data scientists, economists, quantitative social scientists).
 Here’s my current list.
 Suggestions for others would be most welcome, especially if you have a quotation I can use (turns out that statisticians write in maths most of the the time so it can be hard to find nice quotes).